pasnox/monkeystudio2/readme.txt

 **
 ****************************************************************************/

 ATTENTION : QMake binary provided by Qt 4.3.3 on windows/mingw is bugguy, resulting to create bad makefiles.
-Please use the precompiled package or use Qt 4.3.2 instead.
+Please use the precompiled package or use Qt 4.3.2 ( or more recents ) instead.

 Before building, you should know about some rules if you are unix/linux users.
 By default monkey studio will install itself in /usr/local.
 If you want to change this you should do these build step ( assuming you want to install in /usr ) :

-* cd to root soruces of monkey studio
+  * cd to root souuces of monkey studio
   * export MONKEY_PREFIX=/usr
   * qmake
-* make release
+  * make
-* cd monkey
-* make release-install
+  * make install

 You now have a full working copy of monkey for your unix/linux box.
 If you have trouble when monkey starting ( because you already use old version of monkey studio ), you should rename the file ~/.Monkey Studio/Monkey Studio.ini and restart monkey studio.
 If trouble persists, please inform us.